great-expectations/great_expectations/docs/terms/datasource.md

 <ConnectHeader/>

-When connecting to data the Datasource is your go-to.
-At this stage, you will create Datasources to define how Great Expectations can find and access your <TechnicalTag relative="../" tag="data_asset" text="Data Assets." />.
-From that point forward you will be able to operate with the Datasource's API rather than needing a different API for each possible data backend you may be working with.
+When connecting to data the Datasource is primary tool.
+At this stage, you will create Datasources to define how Great Expectations can find and access your <TechnicalTag relative="../" tag="data_asset" text="Data Assets" />.
+Under the hood, each Datasource must have an Execution Engine and one or more Data Connectors configured.
+Once a Datasource is configured you will be able to operate with the Datasource's API rather than needing a different API for each possible data backend you may be working with.

 <CreateHeader/>